-The Company and certain of its current and former officers have been named as defendants in a potential class action lawsuit filed in the Ontario Superior Court of Justice on October 25, 2010.
-This lawsuit was commenced by Andrew Sorensen, on behalf of shareholders who acquired the Company's Common Shares between April 8, 2008 and October 15, 2010 and claimed total damages of \$15.0 million (including punitive damages of \$5.0 million).
-The plaintiff alleges, among other things, that the Company and others made certain misrepresentations about the Company's financial statements being prepared in accordance with Canadian generally accepted accounting principles.
-On April 8, 2011, the same plaintiff commenced a second action against certain current and former directors of the Company.
-This second action is in the process of being dismissed or discontinued by the parties.
+The Company and certain of its current and former officers have been named as defendants in a lawsuit filed in the Ontario Superior Court of Justice on October 25, 2010.
+This lawsuit was commenced by Andrew Sorensen, on behalf of shareholders who acquired the Company's common shares between April 8, 2008 and October 15, 2010.
+The claim is brought under s.138 of the Ontario Securities Act.
+The plaintiff alleges, among other things, that, arising out of an employee fraud discovered in 2010, the Company and certain of its former and current officers made misrepresentations about the Company's financial statements being prepared in accordance with Canadian generally accepted accounting principles.
+The claim seeks \$10 million in general damages.
+On March 26, 2012, the lawsuit was certified as a class proceeding on consent.